Red Wings try to snap out of doldrums vs. Kraken

 The Detroit Red Wings were feeling good about their playoff chances a few days ago.
-After a disastrous trip to Ottawa, there are now signs of desperation.
+After a disastrous trip to Ottawa, they appear to have adopted a wait-until-next-year-or-later approach.

-The Red Wings were blown out twice on back-to-back nights by scores of 6-2 and 6-1.
-They’ll try to regroup when they host Seattle on Thursday.
+The Red Wings were blown out twice on back-to-back nights Monday and Tuesday by scores of 6-2 and 6-1.
+They’ll try to regroup when they host Seattle on Thursday, and they’ll face the Kraken without forward Tyler Bertuzzi, who was traded to the Boston Bruins on Thursday morning for two draft picks.

+With the trade, which sent 2024 first-round and 2025 fourth-round picks to the Red Wings, Detroit has 26 draft picks in the next three NHL drafts, including five first-round selections and five second-round picks.

-The Red Wings enter the contest with a three-game losing streak, as they got blanked in their last home game by Tampa Bay.
+But in the present, the Red Wings enter the contest against the Kraken with a three-game losing streak, as they got blanked in their last home game by Tampa Bay.
+They also slid to seventh place in the Eastern Conference wild-card race and stand five points behind the Pittsburgh Penguins for the second wild card with 22 games to play.

 “We’re pretty down,” team captain Dylan Larkin said after the Ottawa debacle.
 “This one, both of these (games), it’s just not the way we wanted this trip to go.
 We’re definitely leaving with our tails between our legs.
 It’s a tough feeling.”